pawamoy/git-changelog/docs/usage.md

 ## Understand the relationship with SemVer

-[Semver](semver), or Semantic Versioning, helps users of tools and libraries understand the impact of version changes.
+[Semver][semver], or Semantic Versioning, helps users of tools and libraries understand the impact of version changes.
 To quote SemVer itself:

 > Given a version number MAJOR.MINOR.PATCH, increment the: